hbkim1293/Capstone-Project/README.md

 ### Prepare
 Before use my word prediction shiny app, you have to do some preparation.
 You must download RData files in this repository.
-Here is download link Then...
+Here is download [link.](https://github.com/hbkim1293/Capstone-Project/raw/master/BaseData.zip)
+And then, you can play my shiny app.

 ### Reference
 I added R script files in this repository.
-So if you wonder how my app was created, please check the scripts.
+So if you wonder how my app was created, please check the [scripts.](https://github.com/hbkim1293/Capstone-Project/raw/master/Script.zip)
 I made my app based on twitter, blog, news text from coursera train data set.
 You can download it in [here.](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip)
 If you want to practice my script, you have to download it.